Division 52 Board of Directors

 University of Georgia

-3rd year Counseling Psychology doctoral candidate at the University of Georgia.
+Daniel Balva (he/him/his) is a 4th year Counseling Psychology doctoral candidate at the University of Georgia who is currently completing his internship at the VA Pacific Islands Healthcare System in Honolulu, Hawai’i.
 He has a strong passion for global mental health, multiculturalism and international social justice concerns, juvenile justice, and disability awareness— all of which form the basis of his research interests, leadership involvement in various organizations, and international collaborations and engagement.

 Parliamentarian, Ex Officio